masquey/RevokeChinaCerts_wiki/ReadMe_Online.md

 ### Usage
 * Download the ZIP of whole project.
 * Run batch **with Administrator permissions** and follow the messages on screen(Windows):
-    * `RevokeChinaCerts_Online.bat` - Windows built-in certificate lists
+    * `RevokeChinaCerts_Online.bat` - Windows built-in certificate list
-    * `RevokeChinaCerts_Firefox.bat` - Firefox built-in certificate lists
+    * `RevokeChinaCerts_Firefox.bat` - Firefox built-in certificate list
     * Run all batches to revoke certificates in all supported lists.
 * See other system folders to revoke certificates in other platforms.
 * **Clear all browser(s) data/DNS cache of system** and restart network interface(s).